meenulekha/tp/docs/UserGuide.md

 ### Commenting a person : `comment`

 Add notes or comments to contacts.
-New comment will replace the old comment. format `comment <id> <notes>`
+New comment will replace the old comment.
+Comma in the comment might cause the csv file to be corrupted, so they are removed from your input. format `comment <id> <notes>`

 Example: